Cambridge and return canal boat holiday

-3 Night Cruise50%
+3 Night Cruise

 4 hours per day

-This is a three-day canal boat holiday from Ely to Wicken Fen and Cambridge.
-Your journey begins at the Black Prince base in the historical city of Ely, which sits 14 miles northeast of Cambridge and is home to a beautiful cathedral with a rich history: originally founded as an abbey in the year 673, it began its reconstruction as a cathedral in 1083 after being destroyed by invaders in 970.
+Your canal holiday journey begins at the Black Prince base in the historical city of Ely, which sits 14 miles northeast of Cambridge and is home to a beautiful cathedral with a rich history: originally founded as an abbey in the year 673, it began its reconstruction as a cathedral in 1083 after being destroyed by invaders in 970.
 It was famously restored by the architect George Gilbert Scott and boasts the only pavement labyrinth to be found in a UK cathedral.

 You then continue down the beautiful River Cam, immortalised in Geoffrey Chaucer’s Canterbury Tales, towards the city of Cambridge.
 The Cam boasts beautiful views and is popular with a range of recreational activities including angling, rowing and canoeing.